Closed Game: Analysis

+The Queen's Gambit, 2.c4, is the main move, immediately introducing in the form of the threat of Black capturing with ...dxc4 or White doing so with ...cxd5, but another possibility for White is to play an such as the London System, Colle System, or Stonewall Attack.
+White develops aiming for a particular formation without great concern over how Black chooses to defend.
+For example, the London System is characterized by the moves Bf4, Nf3, e3, c3, and Nd2, in any order.
+Because of the lower need for memorization of opening theory due to lower tension in the position, these systems are easy to learn and often seen in casual play, but are rarely used by professionals because Black is regarded as being able to fairly easily, although Ding Liren used the London to defeat Ian Nepomniachtchi in the sixth game of the 2023 World Chess Championship.
+White may instead adopt a more flexible approach, however, rather than committing to the same initial moves.

 2.c4

 The most frequent Closed Game is the Queen's Gambit, which is entered when White plays 2.c4, or later by transposition, often with 2.Nf3 and then 3.c4.
-The gambit is arguably misnamed, since White can always regain the offered pawn if desired.
+While the King's Gambit (1.e4 e5 2.f4) is rarely played today at the highest levels of chess, the Queen's Gambit remains very popular at all levels of play.

-In the Queen's Gambit Accepted, Black plays ...dxc4, giving up the center for free development and the chance to try to give White an isolated queen pawn with a subsequent ...c5 and ...cxd4.
+Black can play 2...dxc4, the Queen's Gambit Accepted, giving up the center for free development and the chance to try to give White an isolated queen pawn with a subsequent ...c5 and ...cxd4.
 White will get active pieces and possibilities for the attack.
-Black has two popular ways to decline the pawn, the Slav Defense (2...c6) and the Queen's Gambit Declined (2...e6).
+More frequently, Black does not capture the c-pawn.
+2...e6, the Queen's Gambit Declined, and 2...c6, the Slav Defense, are two popular ways for Black to decline the pawn.
 Both of these moves lead to an immense forest of variations that can require a great deal of opening study to play well.
-Among the many possibilities in the Queen's Gambit Declined are the Orthodox Defense, Lasker Defense, the Cambridge Springs Defense, the Tartakower Variation, and the Tarrasch and Semi-Tarrasch Defenses.
+Among the many possibilities in the Queen's Gambit Declined are the Classical Defense, Lasker Defense, Tartakower Defense, Cambridge Springs Defense, Tarrasch Defense, Semi-Tarrasch Defense, and Semi-Slav Defense.

-Black replies to the Queen's Gambit other than 2...dxc4, 2...c6, and 2...e6 are uncommon.
-The Chigorin Defense (2...Nc6) is playable but rare.
+Replies to the Queen's Gambit other than 2...dxc4, 2...c6, and 2...e6 are uncommon:

-The Symmetrical Defense (2...c5) is the most direct challenge to Queen's Gambit theory, but most opening theoreticians believe that Black cannot equalize with it, and consequently it is not popular.
-The Baltic Defense (2...Bf5) develops Black's queen bishop early in order to avoid confining it behind a pawn after a later ...e6.
-Although it is not trusted by most elite players, it has not been refuted and some very strong grandmasters have played it.
-The Albin Countergambit (2...e5) is generally considered too risky for top-level tournament play.
-Similarly, the Marshall Defense (2...Nf6) is very rarely seen in grandmaster play, as most theoreticians consider it inferior for Black.